Iron-Rich Feast

 Step 1: Set Clear Goals and Objectives

 Define your desired outcomes for the activity and create measurable goals and objectives to guide the planning process.
+Some examples of goals include number of attendees or number of new donor sign ups.
 We encourage you to integrate Environmental, Social and Governance (ESG) considerations into your activity and be creative with your approaches.
+For example, encourage composting with food waste.

 Step 2: Plan the Details